karthikkaiplody/ML_Project_Template/README.md

 ## Reproducible Machine Learning Model Template

 This template can be used for the projects and to bundle them as a package.
-Template consists of python files related to below functions,
+Template consists of python files related to functions as mentioned,
 - Create Folds
 - Dispatcher
 - Engine